 You should be ready for business expenses such as filing fees, LLC taxes, etc.

-Contact a business lawyer for legal advice on filing Articles of Organization and Articles of Incorporation, paying them a fee to do so.
+You can also contact a business lawyer like ZenBusiness for legal advice on filing Articles of Organization and Articles of Incorporation.